quicwg/multipath/draft-lmbdhk-quic-multipath.md

 0x3      | support both one PN space and multiple PN space {: #param_value_definition title="Available value for enable_multipath"}

-If for anyone of the endpoints the parameter is absent or set to 0, or if the two enpoints select incompatible values, one proposing 0x1 and the other proposing 0x2, the endpoints MUST fallback to
+If for any one of the endpoints the parameter is absent or set to 0, or if the two endpoints select incompatible values, one proposing 0x1 and the other proposing 0x2, the endpoints MUST fallback to
 {{QUIC-TRANSPORT}} with single path and MUST NOT use any frame or